Katharine McPhee: 2011–2013: Smash series and new record deal

-McPhee co-starred in director David Ellis' shark thriller indie film Shark Night 3D, which was released September 2, 2011."Actors Feed 'Shark Night 3-D'", Variety.

-In December 2011, McPhee became a spokesperson for the Malaria No More organization to help raise awareness about the campaign to eradicate malaria.
+McPhee co-starred in Shark Night 3D, which was released September 2, 2011."Actors Feed 'Shark Night 3-D'", Variety.
+In December 2011, she became a spokesperson for the Malaria No More organization to help raise awareness about the campaign to eradicate malaria.
 NBC debuted Smash in midseason 2011–12 on February 6, 2012, to generally favorable reviews, scoring a 79 out of 100 on Metacritic.
-On March 26, 2012, Smash was renewed for a second season.
-McPhee recorded a voice-over for Family Guy, for the episode "You Can't Do That on Television, Peter", playing the voice of Mother Maggie.
+On March 26, 2012, Smash was renewed for a second season. she recorded a voice-over for Family Guy, for the episode "You Can't Do That on Television, Peter", playing the voice of Mother Maggie.
 The episode was broadcast April 1, 2012.

-McPhee had a cameo role as a singer performing at a festival for the feature film Peace, Love & Misunderstanding, which starred Jane Fonda and was filmed in upstate New York.
+McPhee had a cameo role as a singer performing at a festival in Peace, Love & Misunderstanding.
 McPhee filmed her cameo in September 2010.
 The film was out as a limited release on June 8, 2012.

-In early 2009, McPhee was cast in a lead role in the independent $6 million romantic-comedy You May Not Kiss the Bride, which was filmed in Hawaii.
-McPhee played the role of Masha, alongside Dave Annable.
-The film debuted at the 14th Annual Sonoma International Film Festival that was held April 6–10, 2011 The film was released theatrically in the US in late 2012, premiering August 29, 2012, in Hawaii and September 21, 2012, in several mainland markets including Chicago, Dallas, and Los Angeles, as well as Video On Demand, iTunes, and Amazon.
+In early 2009, McPhee was cast in a lead role in the independent $6 million romantic-comedy You May Not Kiss the Bride, which was almost entirely filmed in Hawaii.
+She played the role of Masha alongside Dave Annable.
+The film debuted at the 14th Annual Sonoma International Film Festival that was held April 6–10, 2011 The film was released theatrically in the U.S. in late 2012, premiering August 29, 2012 in Hawaii and September 21, 2012 in several mainland markets including Chicago, Dallas, and Los Angeles.
+It was also released on Video On Demand, iTunes, and Amazon.
 One of the songs included in the movie was co-written by McPhee.

 In January 2013, Forbes reported that McPhee again made their list of the 10 top-earning American Idol performers (she was tied with Kellie Pickler at number seven), earning $1.1 million (pretax estimates before subtracting manager and agent fees) for music and acting endeavors for the period May 2011 to May 2012.

 On March 28, 2013, McPhee returned to the American Idol stage to perform on the 12th season top-eight results show with OneRepublic, where she lent guest vocals to the group's latest single, "If I Lose Myself".
 By April 2013, McPhee had begun recording her fourth studio album, then scheduled for release in late 2013 and featuring songwriting collaborations with Ryan Tedder, Linda Perry, and Sia.
-Smash was cancelled that same year, after two seasons.
+Smash was canceled in the same year, after two seasons.
 In August 2013, McPhee indicated in an interview for an upcoming concert that she hoped to see the album released in 2014.